Top 7 Square Alternatives

-Intuit is best known for its benchmark accounting software QuickBooks, but the Intuit GoPayment mobile payment processor is nothing to shake a stick at either.
+Intuit is best known for its benchmark accounting software QuickBooks, but the Intuit GoPayment (see our review) mobile payment processor is nothing to shake a stick at either.
 In addition to providing you with the benefits of a bona fide merchant account, GoPayment is an excellent mobile POS system for businesses that use and love QuickBooks, as it offers seamless QuickBooks integration.

 On top of QB features, Intuit gives you advanced functions like invoicing, camera scanning to capture card information (albeit, at a higher processing charge), recurring billing options, and the ability to process cards from a web browser via a virtual terminal.

 Unlike Square, Intuit GoPayment gives you your own dedicated merchant account, which brings with it the benefits we’ve always discussed.
 GoPayment’s pay-as-you-go processing rate of 2.4% + $0.25 per swipe is also cheaper for merchants, except in the case of very small transactions (and for a $19.95 monthly charge, you can get a much lower rate of 1.6% + $0.25).
 Finally, Intuit GoPayment has more advanced features than Square, including full-fledged QuickBooks integration.
 Live chat support is also a plus.

 Though it is web-based, Vend (see our review) is a powerful, full-fledged POS system, such that you can use it to replace a traditional Windows-based POS system at your brick-and-mortar store.
 Vend is also a viable alternative to Square if you currently use the Square Stand iPad setup.
 In addition to running on an iPad, you can also use Vend from a web browser, which means you can process payments from any web-connected device, wherever you are.